Cash-strapped Virgin Australia grounds almost all domestic flights amid virus crisis

-SYDNEY (Reuters) - Virgin Australia Holdings Ltd (VAH.AX) said on Thursday it would ground all domestic flights, except a single daily Sydney-Melbourne service through June 15, as it continues to seek government aid to weather the coronavirus crisis.
+SYDNEY, April 9 (Reuters) - Virgin Australia Holdings Ltd said on Thursday it would ground all domestic flights, except a single daily Sydney-Melbourne service through June 15, as it continues to seek government aid to weather the coronavirus crisis.

 Australia’s second-biggest airline has asked the government for a A$1.4 billion loan that could be converted to equity in certain circumstances.